DanielN88/DanielN88/README.md

 </div>

 ## About Me:
-I am a Front-End Developer with a passion

-Before
+I am a Front-End Developer with a passion for continous learning and growth.
+I've spent the last decade optimizing processes, assisting project development, and helping build businesses.
+When I saw how much I enjoyed the creation of software I knew I could use my business background to bring efficiency and helpful support to the developer teams I am a part of.

 <p>
    <a href="https://www.linkedin.com/in/daniel-r-neer/"><img src="https://img.shields.io/badge/LinkedIn-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn"></a>